prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 ## Namespaces

-Namespaces allow you to share config amongst many applications while still allowing you to override when necessary.
+Namespaces allow you to share config between many applications while still allowing you to override when necessary.

 For instance, let's assume that all our code shares an HTTP library.
 We can configure the HTTP library to get its retry count & timeout duration from our config store.
 We'll set `http.connection.retries` and `http.connection.timeout` in the default namespace.

 All of our apps should initialize their config store in a namespace.
-For instance our User MicroService can initialize
+For instance our User service can initialize
 with:

 ```ruby